microsoft/Data-Science-For-Beginners/README.md

 # Getting Started

-> **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
+> **Teachers**: we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 We'd love your feedback [in our discussion forum](https://github.com/microsoft/Data-Science-For-Beginners/discussions)!

-> **Students**, to use this curriculum on your own, fork the entire repo  complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture  completing the rest of the activities.
-Try to create the projects by comprehending the lessons rather than copying the solution code; however that code is available in the /solutions folders in each project-oriented lesson.
-Another idea would be to form a study group with friends  go through the content together.
+> **Students**: to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz.
+Then read the lecture and complete the rest of the activities.
+Try to create the projects by comprehending the lessons rather than copying the solution code; however, that code is available in the /solutions folders in each project-oriented lesson.
+Another idea would be to form a study group with friends and go through the content together.
 For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/qprpajyoy3x0g7?WT.mc_id=academic-40229-cxa).

 ## Meet the Team